SSShawnJ/Tensorflow_With_MPI_on_Nvidia_TX2_Wheel/mpi_expert_mnist_cifar10/README.md

 # Run TF using MPI instructions with experts

 ## Important Notes
-1. Execute the script 'reinstall.sh' in ~/Documents, When the GRPC job completed each time.
+1. Execute the script 'reinstall.sh' in ~/Documents, When the MPI job completed each time.
 2. The location to put the required file scripts:
 - \_\_init\_\_.py: working_directory/tensor2tensor/
 - expert_job_dispatcher.py: working_directory/